 Buying points can reflect strategic value for those who do not have access to big international travel programmes via credit cards.
 Points can power luxury travel experiences without the big upfront spend.
-Virgin Atlantic is now offering an opportunity to purchase points at the Virgin Atlantic Flying Club programme with a 70% Bonus.
+Virgin Atlantic is now offering an opportunity to purchase points at the Virgin Atlantic Flying Club programme with an up to 70% Bonus.

 Virgin Atlantic Business Class